discordutilitybot/utilitybot/.github/README.md

 and with python in general if you want to contribute.

 ## Donating
-This project is an open source project and currently we need funds for hardware/hosting to develop a better experience for users.
-Every donation will be spent on making utilitybot better for our users Please consider a donation through [GitHub Sponsors](https://github.com/sponsors/discordutilitybot) or [Patreon](https://www.patreon.com).
+This project is an open source project and we currently need funds for hardware/hosting to develop a better user experience.
+Every donation will be spent on making utilitybot better for our users.
+Please consider a donation through [GitHub Sponsors](https://github.com/sponsors/discordutilitybot) or [Patreon](https://www.patreon.com).

-Alnernitivley you can,
+Alternatively you can,

 - [Donate with PayPal](https://www.paypal.com)

 ## Security
-To report security/vuneriablites in the bot or code contant security@utilitybot.co
+To report security/vulnerabilities in the bot or code contact security@utilitybot.co

 ## Help
 The default command to get help is u!help.
 For further help, join our [support discord]().